 - Shared outcomes: health center partners with the school to achieve improved outcomes for students struggling with attendance, behavior, or academic performance issues.

-- Integration: health center and school personnel participate jointly in development and governance of policies, procedures, and structures that support student health and academic achievement (school improvement, school wellness, alternatives to discipline, IDEA team, etc.).
+- Integration: health center and school personnel participate jointly in the development and governance of policies, procedures, and structures that support student health and academic achievement (school improvement, school wellness, alternatives to discipline, Individual Education Program or IEP team, and Americans with Disabilities Act) .

 - Crisis response and support: health center serves as partner in the management of school’s crisis prevention and intervention plans.